wgliang/logcool/README.md

 ## Plugins

-Some plugins that had finished and will developed in the future.
+Some plugins that had finished and will develope in the future.

 ### input
 - [file](https://github.com/wgliang/logcool/tree/master/input/file)